Chinese Wonton Soup Recipe

 3 black peppercorns

 Once the liquid has cooled slightly remove the chicken from the broth and reserve.
-Drain the remaining broth with a fine mesh stainer and discard the solids.
-Place the liquid back into the cooking pot and keep hot until ready to use.
+Drain the remaining broth with a fine mesh strainer and discard the solids.
+Place the liquid back into the cooking pot and keep it hot until ready to use.

-6 ounces shrimp, shells removed and deveined. (shells use in wonton broth)
+6 ounces shrimp, shells removed and deveined, cut in half, and then 1/4” pcs.

 5 scallions, finely sliced